 Many Ruby on Rails apps use Amazon AWS S3 buckets for storing assets.
 When dealing with files uploaded by front-end web or mobile clients there are many factors you should consider to make the whole process secure and performant.
 In this tutorial, I will describe common pitfalls and an optimal solution when it comes to handling client-side file uploads.

-I will be using Fog gem (version 2.0.0 at the time of writing) in the examples.
-It is a dependency of Carrierwave and Paperclip two popular file uploader gems.
-If you use either of them, you should already have it included in your app.
-If not just add:
+I will be using Fog AWS gem (version 3.6.7 at the time of writing) in the examples.
+To start using it just add:

 It is a lower level API than Carrierwave, Paperclip or Shrine gems.
 Getting familiar with it will help you understand how AWS S3 buckets work without all the high-level magic provided by these gems.
 I find it more pleasant to work with than an official Ruby AWS SDK.